1996 D.C. United season

 The 1996 D.C.
 United season was the teams debutant season in Major League Soccer (MLS), and 1996 was the inaugural year of play in MLS competition.
 United would become the first club to win the MLS Cup this year.

+This was the first year since 1981 that a pro soccer team from the Washington metropolitan area played in the top tier of the American soccer pyramid.

 Background

 Prior to Major League Soccer's inaugural season, it had been six years since the Washington Metropolitan Area had a professional soccer club play within the region.
 The last team, was the late 1980s/early 1990s version of the Washington Diplomats.
 The Diplomats, played in the American Soccer League, which at the time was, by de facto, the top division of soccer in the United States although it was not sanctioned by U.S. Soccer or FIFA as a top tier soccer league.
 With the installation of the D.C.
 United franchise, it was the first time since the 1981 that a top division pro soccer club played in the region.

 The foundation of the team came on June 15, 1994, when Major League Soccer selected Washington, D.C. out of twenty-two applicants to host one of the first seven teams, with three more added before the league's launch.